Gastrointestinal Cancer Program

 The Gastrointestinal Cancer Program is dedicated to the treatment and study of patients with cancers of the GI tract.
 Full care, including initial or second evaluations and long-term follow up, is offered in conjunction with the patient's referring physician.

 Activities are integrated through a multispecialty GI Clinic, which sees patients and meets for discussion regularly.
 Our staff includes medical oncologists, surgeons, gastroenterologists, radiologists, radiation oncologists, nurses, social workers and nutritionists.

-- radiofrequency ablation - destruction of cancerous tissue by the use of high frequency alternating current.
-The current destroys the cancerous tissue
+- Radiofrequency ablation - destruction of cancerous tissue by the use of high frequency alternating current

-- combined modality therapy - use of the multiple techniques to destroy the cancer cells and or tumor
+- Combined modality therapy - use of multiple techniques to destroy the cancer cells and or tumor